Shahadat Hossain Chowdhury

-Shahadat Hossain Chowdhury (afwc, psc, te) (born 1959) is a retired Brigadier general of Bangladesh Army who also served as one of the Election Commissioners of Bangladesh during 2017-2022.
+Shahadat Hossain Chowdhury (afwc, psc, te) (born 1959) is a retired brigadier general of the Bangladesh Army who also served as one of the election commissioners of Bangladesh during 2017-2022.

 Early life

 Chowdhury was born in 1959 in Companiganj Upazila of Noakhali district of the then East Pakistan (now Bangladesh) to Ali Imam Chowdhury and Ferdous Ara Begum.
 He is the second among his five siblings.
 He completed his Secondary School Certificate from Basurhat A. H. C. Government High School in 1974 and Higher Secondary School Certificate from Chittagong College in 1976.
-He earned his graduation in Mathematics from Chittagong University.
+He earned his graduation in mathematics from Chittagong University.

 Career

-On 7 February 2017, President Abdul Hamid appointed Chowdhury to the post of Election Commissioner in the Bangladesh Election Commission under Chief Election Commissioner KM Nurul Huda.
+On 7 February 2017, President Abdul Hamid appointed Chowdhury to the post of election commissioner in the Bangladesh Election Commission under Chief Election Commissioner KM Nurul Huda.

 Chowdhury oversaw the 11th parliamentary elections of Bangladesh in 2018.